 Who we work with

-The work of this group aims to be as real-world relevant as possible, and we have collaborated with many government and non-government organisations, including The Scientific Committee on Antarctic Research (SCAR), WWF, Wetlands International, The Swiss Ornithological Institute, Tree Aid, The International Union for the Conservation of Nature (IUCN) and the Australian Antarctic Division.
+The work of this group aims to be as real-world relevant as possible, and we have collaborated with many government and non-government organisations, including The Scottish Government, the Zoological Society of London, WWF, Wetlands International, the Centre for Ecology & Hydrology, The Scientific Committee on Antarctic Research (SCAR), The Swiss Ornithological Institute, Tree Aid, The International Union for the Conservation of Nature (IUCN), the Norwegian Polar Institute and Norwegian Institute for Nature Research and the Australian Antarctic Division.

 We also collaborate with a wide range of academic institutions.